Antal Szentmihályi

 Antal Szentmihályi (born 13 June 1939) is a former Hungarian footballer.
 He played for Győri ETO, Vasas SC and Újpesti Dózsa as a goalkeeper.
 He played 31 games for the Hungary national football team.
-Szentmihályi is most famous for his participation in the gold medal-winning Hungarian team in the 1964, and for playing in the 1962 and 1966 FIFA World Cup, and the 1964 European Nations' Cup.
+Szentmihályi is most famous for his participation in the gold medal-winning Hungarian team in the 1964 Olympic Games, and for playing in the 1962 and 1966 FIFA World Cup, and the 1964 European Nations' Cup.
 He retired in 1977.